G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 - `viz` package contains modules that allow the user to visualize reaction kinetics (e.g. printing reaction rates in a prettified, tabular format)

-- `solver` package contains modules to solve the concentration of reaction species as a function of time as well as the time to reach reaction equilibrium
+- `solver` package contains modules to solve the concentration of reaction species as a function of time as well as the time to reach reaction equilibrium (both for individual reactions in the system as well as the overall equilibrium)

 ## 2. Installation